misnard/Podcast-rss-generator-from-folder/README.md

 ### What it will do (TODO)

-- get the feed infos it can't get from elsewhere from a feed.config file you will put next to the php script (if you want)
+- get the feed infos it can't get from elsewhere from a feed.config file you will put next to the php script (if you don't, it should have some sort of fallback, like the name of the folder, at least)
 - Have fallbacks when no title or description (use the filename for the title)
-- GET ALL THE OTHER INFOS FROM THE ID3TAG AND PUT IT IN THE FEED, in a sense.
 - Have a GUID liked to the filename so that you can replace a file if you didn't check before uploading and have to reupload your episode and not f...k everything up for your subscribers
+-not crash when a title has a "&" in it

 ### What it would be fun to do
 - stylize the duck out of that xml so that a human can read it without bionic/dev eyes and BOOM, here is your website !